garrandall/popular-music-data/tracks/boss-the-carters.md

 Ain't nothing to it (nothin' to it) boss (boss)
 Ain't nothing to it (nothin' to it) real one (real one) Ain't nothing to it (nothin' to it) I boss
-Ooh, real one
+Oh, real one
 Uh, I'm a boss
-Oh oh oh oh ohhh, oh yeah
+Oh oh oh oh oh, oh yeah

-Ohhh, ohh, I'm a boss
+Ohhh, oh, I'm a boss
 Shout out to Rumi and Sir, love, Blue